gxtaillon/IdeasForTheFuture/README.md

 1. Where the citizenship test is a collection of a minimum of 90 questions, each answerable in at most 2 minutes, on matters of the Law, the Society and the Sciences.
 1. Where a science is a systematic enterprise that builds and organize knowledge in the form of testable explanations and predictions about the universe.
 1. Where the society is the first Community, the sum of its all its Citizens, Children and Institutions.
-1. Where a child is an entity dependent of a Citizen.
+1. Where a child is a living entity dependent of a Citizen.
 1. Where an institution is a body of Electors tasked to collect resources from their Community in order to provide services, to enforce the Law and that obeys the following rules,
  1. it can only act within the realm defined by its charter and the Law
  1. it can be created, modified and dismantled by a two thirds marjority of Electors,